Nomination and Election of the ANZAHPE Committee of Management

-Members of the CoM are elected by the membership at the Annual General Meeting.
-The Committee consists of up to ten members, being the five Office Bearers and five ordinary members (CoM Representatives).
+The Committee of Management are elected at the Annual General Meeting.
+The CoM consists of up to ten members; five Office Bearers and five ordinary members.
 The Office Bearers comprise the President, Vice-President, Treasurer, Secretary and Membership Secretary.
-Other than the Office Bearer positions, particular responsibilities are given to Committee members by appointment.
-These may vary from one year to the next, depending upon the particular activities at the time and may include such responsibilities as Bulletin Editor, Student Liaison Representative, Sponsorship/Marketing Manager, Conference Liaison and Journal Liaison and Digital Communications Manager.
-Additional roles that may be held by non-Committee members that report to CoM include Public Officer, FoHPE Editor, and Conference Convenor.
+Other than the Office Bearer positions, particular responsibilities are given to CoM members by appointment.
+These may vary from one year to the next, depending upon the particular activities and requirements at the time.
+Additional roles that may be held by non-CoM members that report to the Board include the Public Officer, FoHPE Editor, and Conference Convenor.

 The term of office for each member of the CoM is two years.
 In any one year, no more than four members shall reside in any one state of Australia or in New Zealand.
 CoM members are eligible for re-election for a maximum continuous period of six years, and are then eligible for re-election after a period of absence of at least one year.
 The President is eligible to hold this office for a continuous period of three years, and then is ineligible to hold this office for the following three years.

-Jo was elected to the CoM in July 2020.
-Her current role as Associate Dean of student Affairs and Service quality and Curriculum lead for the Bond Medical Program enables her to work with key stakeholders within the tertiary and health service sector.
+Jo was elected to the Committee of Management in July 2020.
+Her current role as Associate Dean of student Affairs and Service Quality for the Health Science and Medicine faculty, at Bond University as well as Curriculum lead for the Bond Medical Program enables her to work strategically with key stakeholders within the tertiary and health service sector.

 Megan is also an Education Advisor and Lecturer in the Education Unit of the Otago Medicine School at the University of Otago, Dunedin, New Zealand.
 Her research interests include students’ experiences of learning, assessment, and conceptual development; curriculum and faculty development; and interprofessional education.